ninjaaron/xonsh-quickstart/README.rst

 which is accomplished by omitting a lot of details.
 Refer to the official documentation for more information if you need it.
-I have another tutorial on `administrative scripting with Python`_ which is complementary to this on in many ways, in that it shows how to do a lot of common shell tasks in native Python.
+I have another tutorial on `administrative scripting with Python`_ which is complementary to this one in some ways, in that it shows how to do a lot of common shell tasks in native Python.

 This page will also not teach any Python.
 If you want to use Xonsh and